NickDaly/cs739_2019/proj1/README.md

 T=4:

-C syncs that update, but uh oh, A didn't receive the updates!
+C syncs that update, but uh oh, A didn't receive the previous updates!
 That's all right, we'll fix that shortly.
 C also received another update, too.

 - C -> A, B: frogger@3
 - C: tom = turkey

+After this step's updates are applied, the servers look like this:

 | Time | Server | Key       | Value    |
 |------|--------|-----------|----------|